-The driver will report to school any breach of proper discipline and prefects have been asked to report any misbehaviour to the Deputy Heads.
+The driver will report to school any breach of proper discipline and prefects have been asked to report any misbehaviour to the Deputy Head.
 The Dixie Grammar School will not tolerate any discourteous or rowdy behaviour on the coaches and parents should be aware that students that breach this code may be excluded from the coach service, with no refund of fares for that term.
 Whilst we acknowledge the inconvenience this may cause, the disciplined conduct and health and safety of our students must be our top priority.

 In the event of an incident, it should be reported as soon as possible to the Facilities Manager.
-All other enquiries regarding the coach services should also be directed to Mr K Smith, Facilities Manager on info@dixie.org.uk or 01455 292244.
+All other enquiries regarding the coach services should also be directed to the Transport Coordinator on transport@dixieorg.uk or 01455 292244.